-The law prohibits all forms of forced or compulsory labor, but there were reports of forced labor, including in domestic service and the retail industry.
+The law prohibits all forms of forced or compulsory labor.
 The government effectively enforced the law.
-The government amended the labor code to allow the labor inspectorate authority to enter residences to investigate allegations of forced or compulsory labor.
+The labor code allows the labor inspectorate authority to enter residences to investigate allegations of forced or compulsory labor.

 The Office of National Drug and Money Laundering Control Policy investigates cases of trafficking in persons, including forced labor allegations.
-Authorities removed at least one individual from a forced labor situation during the year.
-The law prescribes penalties of 20 to 30 years' imprisonment with fines not to exceed \$400,000 XCD (\$148,150).
+The law prescribes penalties of 20 to 30 years' imprisonment with fines not to exceed \$400,000 XCD (\$148,000).
 These penalties were sufficiently stringent to deter violations.